 The representativeness heuristic is the phenomenon that people make predictions not by statistically considering prior evidence, but by the representativeness of the evidence to the target of prediction .
-In a Registered Report experiment with a US American sample on Prolific (N = 1309), we replicated Studies 1 to 7 from Kahneman and Tversky (1973).
+In a Registered Report experiment with a US American sample on Prolific (N = 1309), we conducted a conceptual replication of Studies 1 and 2 and a close replication of Studies 3 to 7 from Kahneman and Tversky (1973).
 [The following is a demo placeholder based on the random simulated and will be updated following data collection.]
 We found support for the effects of [...] (effects + 95% CI).
-We found mixed support for the effect of [...] (effects + 95% CI).
-However, we failed to find support for the effects of [...] of representativeness on the negligence of base rates in categorical predictions (effects + 95% CI).
+We found mixed support for the effects of [...] (effects + 95% CI).
+However, we failed to find support for the effects of [...] (effects + 95% CI).
 Extending the replication, we [found/failed to find] support for [...].
 Overall, we concluded that [...].
 Materials, data, and code are available on: https://osf.io/8zhcj/

 Keywords: representativeness heuristic, bias, judgment and decision making, registered report, replication